influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/production_installation/meta_node_installation.md

     identifier: meta_production
 ---

-InfluxEnterprise offers highly scalable clusters on your infrastructure and a management UI ([using Chronograf](https://docs.influxdata.com/chronograf/latest) for working with clusters.
+InfluxDB Enterprise offers highly scalable clusters on your infrastructure and a management UI ([using Chronograf](https://docs.influxdata.com/chronograf/latest) for working with clusters.
-The Production Installation process is designed for users looking to deploy InfluxEnterprise in a production environment.
+The Production Installation process is designed for users looking to deploy InfluxDB Enterprise in a production environment.
-The following steps will get you up and running with the first essential component of your InfluxEnterprise cluster: the meta nodes.
+The following steps will get you up and running with the first essential component of your InfluxDB Enterprise cluster: the meta nodes.

 > If you want to evaluate InfluxDB Enterprise in a non-production environment, feel free to follow the instructions outlined in the